-Contrary to circulating conspiracy theories and myths of COVID-19 being a synthetically made virus that was created in a laboratory and then unleashed to cause a global crisis, a recent study published in the journal Nature Medicine helps lay these claims to rest.
+Contrary to circulating conspiracy theories and myths suggesting that the SARS-CoV-2 coronavirus, which causes COVID-19 infection, is a synthetic, ‘man-made’ virus that was created in a laboratory and then unleashed to cause a global crisis, a recent study published in the journal Nature Medicine helps lay these claims to rest.

-There are now seven known coronaviruses that affect humans, of which the Severe Acute Respiratory Syndrome (SARS-CoV-1), the Middle East Respiratory Syndrome (MERS-CoV) and now Coronavirus Disease of 2019 (COVID-19), also called SARS-CoV-2, are derived from animal coronaviruses and can cause serious illness in humans.
+There are now seven known coronaviruses that affect humans, of which the Severe Acute Respiratory Syndrome (SARS-CoV-1), the Middle East Respiratory Syndrome (MERS-CoV) and now SARS-CoV-2, have been shown to be derived from animal coronaviruses and can cause serious illness in humans.
 The other human coronaviruses (HKU1, NL63, OC43 and 229E) cause milder symptoms.

-Coronavirus strains similar to human SARS-CoV-1 are largely found in bats, which likely serve as the primary host reservoir of the viruses.
-Coronaviruses similar to SARS-CoV-1 are also found in pangolins.
+Coronavirus strains similar to human SARS-CoV-1 are largely found in bats, which likely serve as the primary host reservoir of the viruses, but can also be found in pangolins.
 Transmission of these viruses to humans can occur from a primary host or through a secondary, intermediate host.

 Related: COVID-19 Outbreak Coverage